ARG-ENU/STCD/README.md

 ## ToDo

 * Tool to validate well-formedness of data - For example, to automatically test pull-requests for complete meta-data before performing a manual inspection.
+* Make it so that user supplied configs are read from the etc/config/folder